jina-ai/jina/docs/concepts/orchestration/scale-out.md

     d.block()
 ```

-This capacity allows us not only to have replicas work with robustness and availability, it also can help us to achieve higher throughput in some cases.
+This capacity allows you not only to have replicas that work with robustness and availability, it also can help achieve higher throughput in some cases.

 Let's imagine we write an Executor that is used to index and query documents from a vector index.

-For this, we are going to use an in memory solution from [DocArray](https://docs.docarray.org/user_guide/storing/index_in_memory/) that performs exact vector search.
+For this, we are going to use an in-memory solution from [DocArray](https://docs.docarray.org/user_guide/storing/index_in_memory/) that performs exact vector search.

 ```python
 from jina import Deployment, Executor, requests